[Film/Culture] Eiji Tsuburaya: Master of Monsters (1901-1970)

 The legendary Japanese master SFX director, cinematographer and producer responsible for pioneering a legacy of special effects while also creating some of Japan's most iconic and influential characters, films and TV series.

-From behind the scenes, Eiji Tsuburaya defended the earth for over fifty years with the help of ULTRAMAN, GODZILLA, MOTHRA and FRIENDS, in the GOLDEN AGE OF JAPANESE SCIENCE FICTION CINEMA.
+From behind the scenes of the silver screen, Eiji Tsuburaya defended the earth for over fifty years with the help of ULTRAMAN, GODZILLA, MOTHRA and FRIENDS, in the GOLDEN AGE OF JAPANESE SCIENCE FICTION CINEMA.

 Eiji Tsuburaya is one of the most innovative and respected master craftsman in Japanese cinematic history.
 With an impressive career spanning over fifty years, he orchestrated all kinds of groundbreaking catastrophes for the motion picture screen.
 He has directed nuclear world wars, intergalactic alien space battles and terrifying otherworldly invasions upon planet earth, with his pioneering SFX techniques and child-like sense of wonderment paired with a life long passion for creating monsters and stories of fantasy.

 Eiji Tsuburaya started his career as a assistant cinematographer during the silent film era in 1919 and worked his way through the ranks while experimenting with brand new filmmaking techniques and concepts, including the first use of a camera crane.
 Around this time, Eiji was heavily influenced by the original KING KONG (1933), which had just started screening in cinemas all over Japan.
-Eiji used to watch the tape of King Kong on repeat during the days of his early career to study the film's groundbreaking special visual effects and pioneering use of stop motion.
+Eiji used to watch the tape of King Kong on repeat during his early career to study the film's groundbreaking special visual effects and pioneering use of stop motion.
 The 'eighth wonder of the world' was a real epiphany for Tsuburaya that opened up endless creative possibilities for him to pursue.
-King Kong was responsible for changing the artist’s life and the course of his career.
+King Kong was the film responsible for changing the trajectory of Tsuburaya’s life and the future of his career.

 Eiji was hired by Toho Tokyo Studios in 1936 to be the companies head of special visual techniques, transitioning from a cinematographer to a visual effects artists, his first job was to design the companies new logo, which has evolved to become one of the world's most recognised production logos in cinema history, alongside Universal Studios & Paramount Pictures.